-- What happens when a country does not value all citizens equally?
-What are the ramifications? - 2.
+- 1. What happens when a country does not view all citizens as valuable? - 2.
 What happens when a country's constitution or its laws conflict with tradition? - 3.
 Is it okay to give different demographic groups different rights and freedoms?